gregv21v/craigslist-examples/README.md

 Since the craigslist api is a code translation of craigslist's search engine, I provided an example of that translation.

 ### Google Maps Example ###
-This is for displaying maps with craigslist data overlayed, unfortunatly maps are not showing up even if you view it in the nbviewer.
+This is for displaying maps with craigslist data overlayed, unfortunately maps are not showing up even if you view it in the nbviewer.